 Especially among students and professionals, career growth development is one of the major reasons to learn a foreign language.

 Improves your thinking

-The cognitive benefits of learning foreign languages assist a person with improved memory, enhanced concentration, ability to multitask, better listening skills, problem-solving, and critical-thinking skills.
-Also, they switch between competing tasks and monitoring changes in their environment more easily than monolinguals with greater creativity and flexibility.
+The cognitive benefits of learning foreign languages assist a person with improved memory, enhanced concentration, ability to multitask, better-listening skills, problem-solving, and critical-thinking skills.
+Also, they switch between competing tasks and monitor changes in their environment more easily than monolinguals with greater creativity and flexibility.

 If you are aged below 14, then this should be among the top reasons to learn a foreign language now.